julianmak/NEMO-related/docs/index.rst

 =============================

-Homebrew collection of NEMO (> ver 3.6) related content, mostly existing here for my own personal benefit.
-Including compilation notes, analyses codes, and eventually some GEOMETRIC and its NEMO implementation in here too.
+Homebrew collection of NEMO (> ver 3.6) related content, mostly existing here for reminding myself the details (of which there are many).
+Includes compilation notes, analyses codes, and eventually some GEOMETRIC and its NEMO implementation in here too.
 Appropriate disclaimers in the individual sections themselves.

 I can be contacted at julian.mak@physics.ox.ac.uk regarding the modifying / adding to the content here.